johnfairh/RubyGateway/SourceDocs/User Guide.md

 not let that Swift value go out of scope until the Ruby object has died or otherwise guarantees never to invoke the proc.

+You can't write a Proc that accepts arguments more sophisticated than purely
+positional: this is your author's fault and may be addressed in future.

 ### Create a lambda with Swift code

 You can't: there's not much value and the API doesn't provide the argument